JamieReask/Reask-Milton-LiveCyc-Demo/README.md

 Input:

 Databse.csv = a database including police station, hospitals and fire station locations in Tampa Florida.
-Source: https://city-tampa.opendata.arcgis.com/search?tags=Location
+Source: https://city-tampa.opendata.arcgis.com/search?tags=Location.

-LiveCyc_al142024_2024100806_ft_gust_exProba_Cat1.tiff = Reask cat 1 equivalent wind speeds probabilities (1km resolution) at 06:00 UTC on 8th October 2024
+LiveCyc_al142024_2024100806_ft_gust_exProba_Cat1.tiff = Reask cat 1 equivalent wind speeds probabilities (1km resolution) at 06:00 UTC on 8th October 2024.

 Output:

-ReaskPlot.html = an interactive map where location level wind speeds can be viewed at each input location
+ReaskPlot.html = an interactive map where location level wind speeds can be viewed at each input location.

 Example output can be found here:

+Hovering ouver each locaiton reveals the wind speed probability at the site.